TIMELINE-Takata air bag recalls

 (Adds Oct 17 and Nov 12 entries about Reuters exclusive stories)

 (Reuters) - Following are some key events leading to the recall of several million cars fitted with potentially defective air bags made by Japanese firm Takata Corp.

 Nov 4 - Honda Motor recalls 4,000 Accords and Civics (2001 models) globally as Takata air bag inflators may produce excessive internal pressure causing them to rupture and spray metal fragments in the car.

-Dec 24 - Gurjit Rathore is killed in Virginia when the air bag in a 2001 Honda Accord explodes, severing arteries in her neck, court documents show.
-Her family sues Honda and Takata for more than $75 million in April 2011, claiming they knew of the air bag defects as early as 2004.
+Dec 24 - Gurjit Rathore is killed in Virginia when the air bag in a 2001 Honda Accord explodes after a minor accident, severing arteries in her neck, court documents show.
+Her family sues Honda and Takata for more than $75 million in April 2011, claiming they knew of the air bag problems as early as 2004.
 Honda and Takata settle in January 2013 for $3 million, according to court documents.
 Continuación...